This is a line comment

 To help the inference (or assert the type) any expr/pattern can be type ascribed.
 Unlike Rust, type ascription can be used anywhere

-Kast is supposed to depend as little as possible from the target platform,
+Kast is supposed to depend as little as possible on the target platform,

 giving you way to specify the types from the target like this: